Chiefs (Super Rugby)

+In 2021 the Chiefs Rugby Club established their women's team, formerly known as the Chiefs women, now the Chiefs Manawa.
+The Chiefs Manawa won the inaugural season of Sky Super Rugby Aupiki in 2022 and were runner-up in the competition in 2023 and 2024.

 History

 The Chiefs were founded in 1996 as the Waikato Chiefs for the inaugural Super 12 season in 1996.
 Prior to the Super 12, the Super 10 competition had been in place, which NPC teams took part in, including Waikato.
 In the first year of competition the Chiefs placed 6th in the overall standings, missing out on making the finals; winning 6 of their 11 regular season matches.
 The following season the Chiefs placed 11th, winning 4 games and losing 7.
 In 1998 the Chiefs performed closer to the standard of their 1996 season and placed at 7th in the final standings.
 In 1999 the side were able to do one better and claimed 6th position on the ladder but were still yet to make the playoffs.